 McQuarrie doesn't have the filmography of the franchise's other directors — although you should go watch The Way of the Gun immediately — but Rogue Nation is a real expression for the journeyman screenwriter-turned-Cruise Whisperer.
 You feel it in the profuse Casablanca references, and the way McQuarrie stitches together remnant franchise sidekicks — all hail the comedy pairing of Ving Rhames and Jeremy Renner! — into an IMF all-star team.
 Rebecca Ferguson's Ilsa is a fine foil for Cruise's Hunt.
 As the Big Bad, Sean Harris is playing a lesser Bond villain — Blofeld without the cat — but there's a real comic tension between his Solomon Lane and Hunt, two chess players trying to think a couple hundred moves ahead.

-Rogue Nation is a modest iteration, but it’s also lighthearted, shorn of the self-important swagger that defines some of the other movies (and most big blockbuster movies today).
+Rogue Nation is a modest iteration, but it's also lighthearted, shorn of the self-important swagger that defines some of the other movies (and most big blockbuster movies).
 Alec Baldwin plays the head of the CIA as Jack Donaghy from 30 Rock, and Tom Hollander plays the prime minister of the United Kingdom as Simon Foster from In the Loop, and Simon Pegg gets another promotion to full-fledged buddy-cop co-star.
-Maybe it’s because he gets so many scenes of playing off Pegg, but Cruise looks positively lighthearted: Watch his physical reactions in the big car chase, and marvel at how Cruise is maybe the one person who can play “woozy semi-consciousness” and “ruthlessly efficient badass” at the same time.
+Maybe it's because he gets so many scenes of playing off Pegg, but Cruise looks positively lighthearted: Watch his physical reactions in the big car chase, and marvel at how Cruise is maybe the one person who can play "woozy semi-consciousness" and "ruthlessly efficient badass" at the same time.
 Just watch the man leap!

 4. Mission: Impossible

 The first film in this famous action franchise isn't really an action movie at all.
 Sure, there are explosions, and gunshots, and a helicopter-versus-train climax that hasn't aged well.
 But in this old-fashioned thriller, the best scenes are the quiet parts: A single bead of sweat falling off Cruise's glasses, the mesmerizing everything-you-thought-you-knew-is-a-lie sitdown with Kittridge.
 Just two guys talking in a restaurant, but De Palma films it like a gladiator duel: